rocky-linux/documentation/en/rocky/8/guides/add_mirror_manager.md

 Our master mirror is `rsync://msync.rockylinux.org/rocky/mirror/pub/rocky/` For your first synchronisation use a mirror near to you.
 You can find all official mirrors here: https://mirrors.rockylinux.org

 Please note that we might restrict access to the official master mirror to official public mirrors in the future.
-So please consider using a public mirror close to you if you are running a private mirror.
+So please consider rsyncing from a public mirror close to you if you are running a private mirror.
 Also local mirrors might be faster to sync from.

 ## Setting up you mirror